cozy/cozy-client-js/docs/README.md

 ### `cozy.createFile(data, options)`

-`upload(data, options)` is used to upload a new file onto your cozy
+`cozy.createFile(data, options)` is used to upload a new file onto your cozy

+It returns a promise for the document of the file created.

 - `data` can be of the following type: `Blob`, `File`, `ArrayBuffer`, `ArrayBufferView` or `string`.
 - `options` is an object with the following fields: